goujilinouhaila-coder/Multiplication_table/work_structure.md

-This report is made by the tasks assigned to each member of the group: Goujili Nouhaila, Berrandou Assia, Sobolak Valérian et Sene Assane.
-The element of our project studies the modular beauty of multiplication tables; in particular the geometric representation of multiplication tables in modular arithmetic.
+This report describes the tasks assigned to each group member: Goujili Nouhaila, Berrandou Assia, Sobolak Valérian et Sene Assane.
+Our project studies the modular beauty of multiplication tables; in particular the geometric representation of multiplication tables in modular arithmetic.

-We decide that the assignment of tasks will take the following way:
+We decide that the assignment of tasks would take the following way:

-1. The  code that generates different simple math questions as the modulo(The class of graph): by all the group'members.
+1. The code that generates different simple math questions as the modulo(The class of graph): by all the group members.

-2. For The first visualization: There will be three sub-tasks:
+2. For the first visualization, there would be three sub-tasks:

 <ul>
 <li>Display the circle, dots functions for the base in function the modulo by Valerian Sobolak </li>